WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/user-stories.md

 - As a UI/UX developer I want to understand what the user needs to enter, how many features we need, so I can create wireframe and UI design that is pleasing, easy to navigate and user friendly.

+### Testing stories

+- As a testing developer, I want sufficient time to test features thoroughly, allowing for the identification and resolution of bugs prior to release.

+- As a testing developer, I want software developers to address the bugs I identify to ensure a smooth release process.

 ### Equipment:

 - A laptop or desktop for development, budget entry, and review.